 Those of you who read British history are likely familiar with the historian and writer David Starkey.
 His area of expertise is without a doubt the Tudor era, Henry VIII in particular.
 He is perhaps best known for his comprehensive history of Henry’s six wives, which I call out only because I can’t read more than a few pages of it without flying into a blind rage.
 Starkey has done an excellent job over the course of his career in getting at least a finger into Henry’s mind, but his insights into the women he studied rarely go beyond defining them merely as to what reaction they prompted from Henry.

 In Katherine’s case, she is not specifically called a slut, but she is in fact called “easy.”
 She’s described as a good time gal.
 Fun.
 Great for a laugh.
-A “sensuous” teenager – I’m sorry, let me stop right there…since when is that a thing?
+A “sensuous” teenager … since when is that a thing?
 Jesus Christ.
-Anyway, yes, she’s called a girl with a whole lot of experience and Henry, poor bloke, was so wrapped up in lust it never occurred to him wonder where she picked up that skill.
-I wish that I was exaggerating here, but in fact I am paraphrasing direct passages I can’t bring myself to quote.
+Anyway, yes, she’s called a girl with a whole lot of experience and Henry, poor bloke, was so wrapped up in lust it never occurred to him to wonder where she picked up that skill.
+I wish that I was exaggerating here, but in fact I am paraphrasing direct passages from non-fiction I can’t bring myself to quote.

 Katherine’s gotten a raw deal and a big part of that is because history is written by “winners,” yes, but also because it has predominantly been written by men.
 In that, Katherine certainly isn’t alone – she’s in good company, even if just among countless other queen consorts from England’s history.
 But her story is particularly poignant given her age and violent death.